Natural farming: Yoshikazu Kawaguchi

 Kawaguchi's recognition outside of Japan has become wider after his appearance as the central character in the documentary Final Straw: Food, Earth, Happiness, through which his interviews were translated into several languages.
 He is the author of several books in Japan, though none have been officially translated into English.

-Since 2016, Kawaguchi is no longer directly instructing at the Akame school which he founded.
-He is still actively teaching however, holding open farm days at his own natural farm in Nara prefecture.
+Kawaguchi left the management of Akame Farm School to his students in 2016.
+He continued to teach natural farming at his home in Nara prefecture until he died in 2023.

 No-till

 Natural farming recognizes soils as a fundamental natural asset.
 Ancient soils possess physical and chemical attributes that render them capable of generating and supporting life abundance.
 It can be argued that tilling actually degrades the delicate balance of a climax soil: